Undergraduate Research Grants

 - Only one application can be submitted by each member of academic staff per year

 The following criteria will be used in assessing applications:

 - Feasibility for a student to conduct the project within a short time frame

 - Likelihood of expected outcome to provide scope for further research

 - Applications that address the priorities of the Industry Focussed Research Challenge will receive additional credit in the initial selection of grant winners.
 The current priority themes are given on the Institution's Research page.

 Conditions of the grant

-- On being awarded a grant, it is incumbent on the supervisor to select a suitable student to undertake the project, provide the required supervision and arrange the necessary university resources for the successful execution of the project.
+- On being awarded a grant, it is incumbent on the academic project supervisor to select a suitable student to undertake the project, provide the required supervision and arrange the necessary university resources for the successful execution of the project.

-- The student must agree to submit an A1 size poster highlighting the main features of the project, and an executive summary of 200 to 300 words (relating, where possible, the project outputs to practice or further research required), to The Institution of Structural Engineers within two months of completing the project.
+- The student must agree to submit an A1 size poster highlighting the key features of the project, and an executive summary of 200 to 300 words (relating, where possible, the project outputs to practice or further research required), to The Institution of Structural Engineers within two months of completing the project.

 - Any changes in circumstances that would affect the undertaking of the proposed project should be made known to the Technical Department at the earliest opportunity.